jasontdc/apalike-smj/README.md

 \begin{document}
 ...document body...

-\bibliographystyle{customapalike}
+\bibliographystyle{apalike-smj}
 \bibliography{/path/to/mybibfile.bib}
 \end{document}
 ```

-Set the `\bibliographystyle{customapalike}` using the name of the downloaded `.bst` file.
+Set the `\bibliographystyle{apalike-smj}` using the name of the downloaded `.bst` file.
 If it is in the same directory as the main `.tex` file, you shouldnt need to specify the extension or the full filepath.